rickie-ribs/NYT_Xword_Wrapped/README.md

 # gather all necessary crossword data, construct the summarized views, then launch web app
 python3 run_all.py
 ```

+Use arrow keys or space-bar to move through the different pages of the app once launched.

 Supported flags (all optional):
 - `--no-build` — skip `build_puzzle_data.py`